 There are four main ways to get a credit score:

 Check your credit card or other loan statement.
-Many major credit card companies and some auto loan companies have begun to provide credit scores for all their customers on a monthly basis.
+Many credit card companies and some auto loan companies have begun to provide credit scores for all their customers on a monthly basis.
 The score is usually listed on your monthly statement, or can be found by logging in to your account online.

 Use a credit score service.
 Many services and websites advertise a “free credit score.”
 Some sites may be funded through advertising and not charge a fee.
 Other sites may require that you sign up for a credit monitoring service with a monthly subscription fee in order to get your “free” score.
 These services are often advertised as “free” trials, but if you don’t cancel within the specified period (often as short as one week), you could be on the hook for a monthly fee.
 Before you sign up to try one of these services, be sure you know what you are signing up for and how much it really costs.